 This is not a personal injury lawsuit.
 Plaintiffs’ lawyers claimed front seats in the class vehicles are defective because they are prone to collapse rearward in moderate speed rear-impact collisions.
-In fact, the proposed class action would exclude everyone who has actually suffered an injury.
+In fact, the proposed class action would exclude everyone who has suffered an injury.

-Plaintiffs’ suggested class is individuals who own vehicles that cannot withstand 20,000 inch-pounds of torque without deforming backward.
+The plaintiffs’ suggested class is individuals who own vehicles that cannot withstand 20,000 inch-pounds of torque without deforming backward.
 (Admittedly, I don’t fully understand this but let’s proceed on pretending that I do.)

 Judge Legg’s Ruling

-Judge Benson Everett Legg denied Plaintiffs’ request for a class, disagreeing with Plaintiffs’ lawyers’ assertion that the complexities of twenty-three different seating system configurations can be resolved through a standard as simple as one safety benchmark.
+Judge Benson Everett Legg denied the Plaintiffs’ request for a class, disagreeing with the Plaintiffs’ lawyers’ assertion that the complexities of twenty-three different seating system configurations can be resolved through a standard as simple as one safety benchmark.